silinternational/simplesamlphp-module-material/README.md

 5. Click **hub-discovery**
 6. Click **idp4**
 7. Login as an "unprotected" user: `username=`**nag_for_mfa** `password=`**a**
+8. The "learn more" link should be visible if configured via env var `MFA_LEARN_MORE_URL`.

 #### Force MFA setup
 1. Goto [http://ssp-hub.local](http://ssp-hub.local)